Asheville, North Carolina, USA travel guide

 Activities

-1:00 PM·Arrive at Asheville Regional Airport (AVL) and pick up your rental car.
+1:00 PM·Arrive at Asheville Regional Airport (AVL), pick up your rental car, and head to your downtown hotel for check-in.

 Why Visit

-Asheville Regional Airport is conveniently located just 20 minutes from downtown, making for a quick start to your adventure.
-A rental car is essential for exploring the Blue Ridge Parkway and surrounding areas.
+Asheville Regional Airport is conveniently located just 20 minutes from downtown, making for a quick and easy start to your adventure.
+Settling into your hotel first allows you to drop your bags and refresh before diving into the city.

 Insider Tip

-Book your rental car in advance, especially during peak seasons, as availability can be limited and prices higher for last-minute bookings.
+Consider booking your rental car in advance, especially during peak season, as availability can be limited and prices higher for last-minute rentals.

 Why Visit